sdpjswl/ASJNetworking/README.md

 - Test HEAD request
 - Check how to send parameters in the header
 - Check for nil values in image items
+- How to make categories to set image on image view etc.

 # Thanks